-Vaccinating those who must go out to work even during the most sever phases of the pandemic can save lives by limiting their risk and their ability to further transmit the disease.
-However, only very few European countries, like Ireland and to some extent Spain19, differentiated between occupations in their early vaccination plans (apart from healthcare and social workers).
-Our paper shows that immunization of on-site workers who can't work from home can save jobs as well.
+Vaccinating those who must go out to work even during the most severe phases of the pandemic can save lives by limiting their risk and their ability to further transmit the disease.
+However, only very few European countries - such as Ireland and, to some extent, Spain (Pieroni) - differentiated between occupations in their early vaccination plans (apart from health care and social workers).
+Our paper shows that immunisation of on-site workers who can't work from home can save jobs as well.
 We build a simple model to show that if teleworkable and non-teleworkable tasks are complements in production, a fall in the supply of on-site workers performing non-teleworkable tasks makes some remote workers redundant in the short-run.
-Thus, prioritizing on-site workers in vaccination strategies can be economically beneficial for remote workers as well.
+Thus, prioritising on-site workers in vaccination strategies can be economically beneficial for remote workers as well.
 We show that the optimal share of vaccines allocated to on-site workers depends on short-run infection probabilities and the share of jobs that can be done from home.
 As long as the vaccine supply is limited and the risk of infection is similar for both worker groups, productivity loss from teleworking should be compensated by vaccinating more remote workers.

 However, in times of infection waves, when infection risks of on-site workers exceed the risks of remote workers, the optimal allocation favours on-site workers.
-In this case, after vaccinating the most vulnerable groups and frontline healthcare workers it is advisable to favor those who must commute to work when distributing "residual" vaccines.
-Later, as more vaccines become available, more advanced economies (e.g. Sweden) should increasingly immunize workers in home-office otherwise there could be redundancies among on-site workers.
-However, in less developed economies (e.g. Hungary) where the role of teleworkable tasks is smaller in production, the focus should be kept on the vaccination of on-site workers.
+In this case, after vaccinating the most vulnerable groups and frontline healthcare workers, it is advisable to favour those who must commute to work when distributing "residual" vaccines.
+Later, as more vaccines become available, more advanced economies (e.g. Sweden) should increasingly immunise workers working from home, lest there be redundancies among on-site workers.
+However, in less developed economies (e.g. Hungary) where the role of teleworkable tasks is less significant in production, the focus should be kept on the vaccination of on-site workers.

 Further work is needed to overcome the limitations of the model presented here.
-We are assuming that economic agents are not adjusting themselves to the dynamically changing circumstances over the pandemic job losses.
-Although this assumption may be valid in the short run, it is less valid in the case of a prolonged pandemic, when there is enough time for economic actors to adjust to the changed situation.
-Another limitation of the model is that it considers a single sector and does not take into account input-output relationships between industries.
-Mass infection of the labour force in a given industry reduces output not only in that particular industry but also in other related industries as well.
-Extending our basic model in this direction could be used to assess the economic impacts of NPIs28, or to tell which industry's workforce should be vaccinated first in order to keep aggregate unemployment as low as possible.
-This may depend both on the centrality of the industry in the input-output network and the proportion of occupations that can be done from home.
+In this study, we assume that economic agents are not adjusting themselves to the dynamically changing circumstances over the pandemic job losses - an assumption which may be valid in the short run, but less so in the case of a prolonged pandemic, when there is enough time for economic actors to adapt to the changed situation.
+Another limitation of the model is that it considers a single sector and does not take into account input/output relationships between industries.
+Mass infection of the labour force in a given industry reduces output not only in that particular industry, but also in other related industries.
+Extending our basic model in this direction could be used to assess the economic impacts of NPIs (Santos), or to tell which industry's workforce should be vaccinated first in order to keep aggregate unemployment as low as possible.
+This may depend both on the centrality of the industry in the input/output network and the proportion of occupations that can be done from home.

-Finally, there are issues to be resolved regarding the parametrization of the model.
+Finally, there are issues to be resolved regarding the parametrisation of the model.
 Infection risk is incorporated into the model in a very abstract way which does not allow us to relate risk parameters to simulate realistic epidemiological scenarios.
-Besides, home office productivity losses are assumed to be identical across countries and industries, which is probably not true given the technological and cultural differences that might influence the efficiency of working at home.
+Besides, home office productivity losses are assumed to be identical across countries and industries, which is probably not true, given the technological and cultural differences that might influence the efficiency of working from home.